- What is your school code?

 We accept most forms of payment.
 A payment plan specific to you will be discussed and outlined with your Financial Aid Administrator.

 When do I find out what I am eligible for in Federal Student Aid?

-Once you have completed the FAFSA and the Financial Aid Representative has evaluated your report, they will contact you with the necessary information.
+Once you have completed the FAFSA and the Financial Aid Administrator has evaluated your report, they will contact you with the necessary information.
 You may also make a call to the school and inquire.